kubernetes/kubernetes/examples/walkthrough/README.md

 # Kubernetes 101 - Walkthrough

 ## Pods
 The first atom of Kubernetes is a _pod_.
-A pod is a collection of containers that are symbiotically group.
+A pod is a collection of containers that are symbiotically grouped.

 See [pods](../../docs/pods.md) for more details.